aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-emf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to EMF" h2="Transform EMLX to EMF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to EMF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be for a variety of reasons, such as to make the emails easier to read, to make them more accessible, or to make them easier to share.
+Whatever the reason, converting emails from one format to another can be a useful tool.

+<h2>How Aspose.Total Helps for EMLX to EMF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs.
+It includes two APIs that can be used to convert EMLX file format to HTML and then export HTML to EMF.
+The first API is Aspose.Email for C++, which can be used to convert EMLX files to HTML.
+The second API is Aspose.Words for C++, which can be used to export HTML to EMF.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to access both APIs in one convenient package.

+Using Aspose.Total for C++, you can easily convert EMLX files to HTML and then export HTML to EMF.
+This makes it easy to add email conversion features to your applications, allowing you to quickly and easily convert emails from one format to another.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs, making it easy to add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}